plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 The number of people who visited your site.

-We look at unique visitors as an overall, top level indicator of what's happening.
+We look at unique visitors as an overall, top-level indicator of what's happening.
 You want to see your site growing and attracting an increasing number of people.
 So a quick look at the number of unique visitors with a comparison to the previous period is a great place to start.

 But it's also worth noting that things are not that simple.
 If you have a large spike because one of your posts goes viral, it is only natural that you will see a big drop in unique visitors in the period after.